Paul Burchill: Teaming and feuding with William Regal (2005–2007)

 On SmackDown! on 3 February 2006, Burchill and Regal told SmackDown! "network representative" Palmer Canon that they no longer wanted to be a tag team so they could go their separate ways.
 During this discussion, Burchill informed Canon that his family heritage traces back to the pirate Blackbeard and he wanted to do a pirate gimmick on SmackDown!.
 He followed through on this promise the following week when he appeared backstage dressed as a pirate, with a look similar to that of Johnny Depp's character from the Pirates of the Caribbean film series.
 Regal tried to convince Burchill to return to his former ruthless gimmick, while Burchill refused cementing him as a fan favourite.
 Burchill had his first match as a pirate on the edition of SmackDown! on 10 March 2006, making an elaborate entrance by swinging down to the floor on a rope.
 Burchill defeated Regal using the C-4, which was renamed Walking the Plank to suit the gimmick.
 After Regal continued to persuade Burchill to return to his former gimmick, the two were booked in a match where the loser would be forced to wear the winner's choice of clothing.
 Burchill won the match, forcing Regal to dress at his whim until Burchill lost another match, initially dressing him up as a buxom wench, and later in various costumes such as a chicken suit and a gorilla suit.
 Eventually, he made Regal dress up like a buccaneer to tag with him against Gymini on 21 April.
 Burchill ended up abandoning Regal during the match, which led to Gymini picking up the victory.
 In early June, Burchill's popular pirate gimmick came to an end when Mark Henry, who was going on a storyline rampage, defeated Burchill and then assaulted him afterwards resulting in him being stretchered off SmackDown.
+Afterwards, Burchill returned to Ohio Valley Wrestling.

+In 2007, Burchill worked in dark matches for WWE teaming with Dave Taylor on Smackdown until October of that year when he was replaced by Drew McIntyre.